-Tholimettu 2023 is a FLN Programme, check First step program details from here
+Tholimettu 2025 is a FLN Programme, check First step program details from here

-The first is Mana Ooru Mana Badi, Second is English medium, As the third weapon, the Tholimettu Prorgamme 2023 (First Step Program) was undertaken.
+The first is Mana Ooru Mana Badi, Second is English medium, As the third weapon, the Tholimettu Prorgamme 2025 (First Step Program) was undertaken.

-The results of Mana Uru-Manabadi and English medium studies are now visible.
-Significant results will come from the Tholimettu 2023 (first step) programme which will start soon under Foundational Literacy and Numeracy Mission.
-Educationists believe that with the implementation of these three government schools will get a new look.
+The results of Mana Uru-Manabadi and English-medium studies are now visible.
+Significant results will come from the Tholimettu 2025 (first step) programme, which will start soon under the Foundational Literacy and Numeracy Mission.

-Bilingual books with Telugu on the right side and English on the left side are being distributed so that the students can study.
-First step Programme will start from August 15 in Government Schools.
-The government has taken up the Tholimettu 2023 programme from this year for the improvement of educational standards and qualitative change in the state.
+Bilingual books with Telugu on the right side and English on the left are being distributed so students can study.

 The main objective of this program is to enable the students to achieve the minimum competencies.
-This work will start from August 15 in 23,179 primary schools of the state.
-11,24,563 students will be benefited by this.
-Teachers monitor each student’s progress, teach according to their levels, and implement the program to meet certain minimum competencies.
+This work will start on August 15 in 23,179 primary schools in the state.

 The primary school stage is like the foundation of schooling.
-Quality education is realized only when the students in this stage are able to achieve the competencies of their respective classes.
-But, in the post-corona situation, the competencies of children have fallen to a lower level.
-More than 75 percent of children are unable to read and write.
-To overcome this, the Telangana school education department will implement a special program called ‘Tholimettu‘.
+Quality education is realized only when the students in this stage can achieve the competencies of their respective classes.

-FLN Programme 2023
+FLN Programme

-Name of the programmeTholimettu 2022
+Name of the programmeTholimettu

-TitleCheck the First Step Programme 2022 details
+TitleCheck the First Step Programme details

-SubjectTS DSE launched the Tholimettu Programme 2022 under FLN mission
+SubjectTS DSE launched the Tholimettu Programme under FLN mission

 CategoryLearning Enhancement Programme